01-edu/public/subjects/java/piscine/FileSearch/README.md

 Create a file `FileSearch.java`.

 Write a function `searchFile` that returns the path of the file in parameter.
 You need to start searching from a folder named `documents` at the root of the current folder.
-The file to search can contain a subfolder and the file can be in any of them.
+The file to search can be located inside nested subfolders.

 ### Expected Functions
 ```java